FRC9676/Current-Code/README.md

+To run code: ctrl-shift-p in VS and select build code. connect to robot. ctrl-shift-p in VS and select deploy code.

 Change multipliers (*) at line 283 to adjust drive speed.

 Elevators currently just manual from second controller left joystick (line 334).